UniQMG522/tetrio-plus/README.md

 ### source/bootstrap/electron
 Contains general purpose scripts for bootstrapping other scripts that are executed in a custom (non-secure) sandbox.

+### source/shared
+Contains scripts that are both loaded in the background process and in content scripts.
+Mostly just utilities.

 ### source/electron
 Contains scripts that are used in various contexts in the electron client.